 - Step 3) World dominance is achieved!

-The Break-DownCreativity is an understatement when discussing the work of Brian and Harold.
 The neck of the guitar is crafted from a mahogany mantelpiece supported by a steel rod.
 While the body is made of an old, oak table and blockboard.
 Not many people can say the became famous from living room furniture, but that’s not even the start of the unique factors that set this instrument apart from the crowd.

 Their revolutionary system put the strings in individual roller saddles to avoid as much friction as possible.
 Though this system makes for a better sound, it doesn’t come without problems.
 The rollers are not captive in the system, so if a string were to break during a show, there would be a loose roller somewhere on the stage.
 Brian had to make sure he had plenty of spares on him at all times.

 The pickup switching system really distinguishes the “Red Special.”
 Other guitars have two or three switches, but Harold created a six-switch matrix to give his son more flexibility.
 The switches allow Brian to short or invert each pickup, and the options really show in Queen’s music.
 Just Bohemian Rhapsody alone uses almost every combination of the six different switches.

 After almost 40 years of playing, the “Red Special” never encountered a major complication.
 But in 1997, when professional luthier, Greg Fryer, successfully created three replicas of the guitar and gifted them to May, he was allowed to aid in the restoration of the famous guitar under the watchful eye of Brian himself.

 Get more of this great content sent directly to your inbox

-Latest posts by Laura Caudill (see all)
+Latest posts by Aaron Compton (see all)

 - Power to the People: 3D PDFs Aren’t Just for Large Organizations Anymore - September 22, 2017

-- Stand Around and Catch Gnarly Waves With “The Dock” - September 21, 2017
+- Surfing: Stand Around and Catch Gnarly Waves With “The Dock” - September 21, 2017